adinin/rate-instructor/airpairpost.md

 ## Adding Docker to the mix

-### Dockerfile for your porject
+### Dockerfile for your project
-All a Dockerfile is  a instruction file that you will write, to use Docker.
+A Dockerfile consists of instructions that will create an image for you to use with Docker.
 The purpose of this is to automate the copying and installation of the system requirements, for the environment you want.

 To start off, lets start with just an application - using branch[clean-slate] from the following repo
 ```